WebOrigami/origami/ReadMe.md

 Graph Origami is a research project started in 2020 by [Jan Miksovsky](https://jan.miksovsky.com/).
 Jan's used the project to create a number of applications and web sites, and is currently collecting feedback on the concepts, tools, and documentation.

+At this early stage, if you're interested in the project, please introduce yourself to Jan.

-Bugs are a lousy way for you to introduce yourself to someone.
-If you find anything about the project interesting, ping [@JanMiksovsky@fosstodon.org](https://fosstodon.org/@JanMiksovsky) and say hello first.
+Bugs are an unavoidable aspect of software development but a lousy way for you to introduce yourself to someone.
+If you find an issue and haven't already said hello, please say hello first.